 Take a little bit of creativity, add a dash of innovation, and sprinkle in some critical thinking.
 This recipe makes for a well-rounded and engaged student who’s ready to tackle life beyond the classroom.
 It’s called Problem-Based Learning (PBL), and it teaches concepts and inspires lifelong learning at the same time.
 This open-ended problem-based learning style presents students with a real-world issue and asks them to come up with a well-constructed answer.
 They can tap into online resources, use their previously-taught knowledge, and ask critical questions to brainstorm and present a solid solution.
 Unlike traditional learning, there might not be just one right answer, but the process encourages young minds to stay active and think for themselves.

-An Overview of Project-Based Learning
+An Overview of Problem-Based Learning

 Problem-based learning (PBL) is a teaching style that pushes students to become the drivers of their learning education.
 Problem-based learning uses complex, real-world issues as the classroom’s subject matter, encouraging students to develop problem-solving skills and learn concepts instead of just absorbing facts.

 This can take shape in a variety of different ways.
 For example, a problem-based learning project could involve students pitching ideas and creating their own business plans to solve a societal need.
 Students could work independently or in a group to conceptualize, design, and launch their innovative product in front of classmates and community leaders

 Aspects of Problem-Based Learning

 Problem-based learning can be applied to any school subject, from social studies and literature to mathematics and science.
 No matter the field,good problem-based learning approach should embody features like:

 - Challenging students to understand classroom concepts on a deeper level.

 - Pushing students to make decisions they’re able to defend.